 Coherence is also studied in the context of dynamic wake meandering.
-It has been reported that immersing wind turbines in a flowfield created by synthetic turbulence generators (e.g. TurbSim (Kelley and Jonkman, 2005)) can result in significantly different wake meandering behavior Wise and Bachynski (2019, 2020); Shaler et al. (2019).
-The differences in wake meandering appear when the flowfield is created by applying coherence only in the streamwise component, rather than in all components,
+It has been reported that immersing wind turbines in a flowfield created by synthetic turbulence generators (e.g. TurbSim (Kelley and Jonkman, 2005)) can result in significantly dif-

-80 when compared to wake characteristics obtained using turbulence-resolving large-eddy simulation tools.
-Some of these differences include negligile lateral wake meandering in cases without the application of lateral and vertical coherence, estimated from tracking the center of the wake laterally.
-As mentioned, standard only specifies in the streamwise direction.
+- 75 ferent wake meandering behavior Wise and Bachynski (2019, 2020); Shaler et al. (2019) (Wise and Bachynski, 2019, 2020; Shaler et al., 2 .
+The differences in wake meandering appear when the flowfield is created by applying coherence only in the streamwise component, rather than in all components, when compared to wake characteristics obtained using turbulence-resolving large-eddy simulation tools.
+Some of these differences include negligible lateral wake meandering in cases without the application of lateral and vertical coherence, estimated from tracking the center of the wake laterally.
+As mentioned, the IEC standard - 80 only specifies in the streamwise direction coherence of the streamwise component in the vertical and lateral directions.
 The scales of interest for dynamic wake meandering are different that those scales that are known to impact loads and blade fatigue.

 Obtaining the field data required to gain a comprehensive picture of the coherence and correlation of the flow can be challenging-especially with lateral coherence.
-Meteorological masts are typically deployed in isolation or their spacing with
+Meteorological masts are typically deployed in isolation or with spacing that is much larger than the size of background turbulent structures, such that the fluctuations are decorrelated between

-- spacing that is much larger than the size of background turbulent structures, such that the fluctuations are decorrelated between the meteorological masts.
-Alternatively, It is worth noting, however, that instruments such as sonic anemometers and scanning Doppler lidars have been mounted on bridges in coastal areas, allowing a relatively successful study of lateral coherence (Kristensen and Jensen, 1979; Cheynet et al., 2016).
-Nonetheless, computational models, especially turbulence-resolving large- - 90 eddy simulations (LES), are particularly well-suited for the task because data can be collected anywhere in the flow field at high frequency.
-Prior work used LES (Berg et al., 2016; Lukassen et al., 2018; Doubrawa et al., 2019; Nybø et al., 2020) to assess coherence in the flow and compare with models, and in general it was found that the stability affects shear and turbulence levels, which has a direct effect on the coherent structures, something that is not captured by either.
-Stability is not considered by either the Mann or Kaimal models discussed.
+- 85 the meteorological masts.
+It is worth noting, however, that instruments such as sonic anemometers and scanning Doppler lidars have been mounted on bridges in coastal areas, allowing a relatively successful study of lateral coherence (Kristensen and Jensen, 1979; Cheynet et al., 2016).
+Nonetheless, computational models, especially turbulence-resolving largeeddy simulations (LES), are particularly well-suited for the task because data can be collected anywhere in the flow field at high frequency.
+Prior work used LES (Berg et al., 2016; Lukassen et al., 2018; Doubrawa et al., 2019; Nybø et al., 2020)- - 90 (Simley et al., 2016; Berg et al., 2016; Lukassen et al., 2018; Doubrawa et al., 2019; Nybø et al., 2020) to assess coherence in the flow and compare with models, and in general it was found that the stability buoyancy effects affects shear and turbulence levels, which has a direct effect on the coherent structures.
+Stability is not considered by either the Mann or Kaimal models discussed Both the Mann and the Kaimal with Davenport's exponential decay models, in their original form as suggested by the IEC standard, do not explicit account for potential temperature stratification and resulting buoyancy effects present in the